 To deal with innovation and maintenance work for the same product, I have a preference to work with a feature and a maintenance team, as this creates focus and it reduces task switching.
-It allows the tem members working on new features to carry out focussed experiments, and it makes it easier for those doing the maintenance work to fix the bugs quickly.
+It allows the team members working on new features to carry out focussed experiments, and it makes it easier for those doing the maintenance work to fix the bugs quickly.
 If you work with one small team, then consider forming two sub teams – particularly once the maintenance effort consumes more than 25% of the team’s capacity.

 How often and how many people rotate is best determined on a case-by-case basis.
 For instance, two to three people could swap places at the end of each week or at the end of each fortnight, depending on which solution best balances team cohesiveness and knowledge sharing.
 If in doubt, discusses it with the development team in the next sprint retrospective.

 While using separate teams and processes for feature development and maintenance work can well be beneficial, separating product ownership is something you should avoid.
 I have intentionally positioned the product owner between the two workflows in the picture above, as the individual should own the existing product and the new product version.
 As the product owner, you should hence balance the two concerns and decide how much effort is spent on new feature development vs. maintenance in a given timeframe.